alephnaughtpix/norwegianblue/README.md

 * To generate a static website from your project, go to the root directory of the project and type the command:
   `bundle exec jekyll build --verbose --config _config.yml,_config.dev.yml`

   **WARNING!** Unless you have been *very* quiet on Twitter, this site generation process will take a **LONG** time.
-This is why I put `--verbose` in the command, so you can see what's going on, and don't think your computer has crashed.
+This is why I put `--verbose` in the command, so you can see what's going on, and you don't think your computer has crashed.
 * Once finished generated site will be in the folder `_site`.

 ### Preparing for adding to a repository